sanketsaurav/gce-docker/README.md

 Available labels:
 - __gce.lb.type__ (options: `ephemeral` or `static`):  Type of IP to be used in the new load balancer
 - __gce.lb.group__ (optional):  Name of group of instances to assign to the same load balancer.
 If not provided a combination of instance name and container id will be used.
 - __gce.lb.address__ (optional, required with type `static`): Value of the reserved IP address that the forwarding rule is serving on behalf of.
+The IP address or the IP name.
 - __gce.lb.source.ranges__ (optional): The IP address blocks that this load balancer applies to expressed in CIDR format.
 One or both of sourceRanges and sourceTags may be set.
 - __gce.lb.source.tags__ (optional):A list of instance tags which this rule applies to.
 One or both of sourceRanges and sourceTags may be set.
 - __gce.lb.session.affinity__ (optional): Sesssion affinity option, must be one of the following values: